Awannaphasch2016/TODO-Manager/ProjectBasedTODOs/LearningProjects/learning_tools_todo.md

 * learn data science at the command line
     * https://github.com/jeroenjanssens/data-science-at-the-command-line
         * note
+            * vnlog for tabular data
+                * it is as flexible as awk, before it is awk's wrapper
             * q for query data
             * xsv for csv
             * miller for tabular